jhernandez4/ignition-link/README.md

 - Replace the database URI in the .env to match the credentials and database name you set.
 - Make sure the database status is **Running** under Management > Server Status

-### 5. Move the .env file and Firebase .json credentials files into the directory root
+### 5. Move the following files into your directory
+- ignition-link-firebase-adminsdk.json
+- .env

-These will not be checked into GitHub but they'll be available in the discord server.
+These will **not** be checked into GitHub but they'll be posted in the discord server.

 ### 6. Run the App